 Where to stay in Bratislava

-There’re numerous accommodation options in Bratislava, from hostels to quality hotels.
 This time I’ve opted for something better than usual and stayed in 4* Lindner Hotel Gallery Central.
 And it was really good and comfortable, well worth its price (rooms start at 69€ – very decent price for this quality) and with some amazing views over the city.
 The hotel was located slightly away from the Old Town – for some it could be the downside, I found it a great opportunity to see some regular areas of Bratislava and observe how life goes by there.
 Also, there’s a big shopping center attached to Lindner Hotel so if you need to go for a shopping spree you’re in the very right place.
 For a quality weekend in Bratislava I can’t think of a better place to stay in!
+Check out the prices and details here (click!)

 Have you visited Bratislava (and was it a day trip from Vienna or a longer time spent in the city)?
 Do you give second chances to places?
 Would you like to visit Slovakia?